HPV vaccine: Cervical cancer

 50-fold between countries, ranging from <2 per 100 000 women in some HICs to >40 per 100 000 in some countries of sub-Saharan Africa.

 Of the 20 hardest hit countries by cervical cancer, 19 are in Africa.

 The US National Cancer Institute states "Widespread vaccination has the potential to reduce cervical cancer deaths around the world by as much as two-thirds if all women were to take the vaccine and if protection turns out to be long-term.
 In addition, the vaccines can reduce the need for medical care, biopsies, and invasive procedures associated with the follow-up from abnormal Pap tests, thus helping to reduce health care costs and anxieties related to abnormal Pap tests and follow-up procedures."

 In 2004, preventive vaccines already protected against the two HPV types (16 and 18) that cause about 70% of cervical cancers worldwide.
 Because of the distribution of HPV types associated with cervical cancer, the vaccines were likely to be most effective in Asia, Europe, and North America.
 Some other high-risk types cause a larger percentage of cancers in other parts of the world.
 Vaccines that protect against more of the types common in cancers would prevent more cancers, and be less subject to regional variation.
 For instance, a vaccine against the seven types most common in cervical cancers (16, 18, 45, 31, 33, 52, 58) would prevent an estimated 87% of cervical cancers worldwide.

 In 2008, only 41% of women with cervical cancer in the developing world got medical treatment.
 Therefore, prevention of HPV by vaccination may be a more effective way of lowering the disease burden in developing countries than cervical screening.
 The European Society of Gynecological Oncology sees the developing world as most likely to benefit from HPV vaccination.
 However, individuals in many resource-limited nations, Kenya for example, are unable to afford the vaccine.

+In 2025, Nepal launched a nationwide human papillomavirus (HPV) vaccination campaign aimed at eliminating cervical cancer.
+Supported by the World Health Organization, UNICEF, and Gavi, the Vaccine Alliance, the initiative targets more than 1.6 million girls aged 10 to 15 years.
+The campaign addresses a major health concern in Nepal, where hundreds of women are diagnosed with the virus-caused disease each year and aims to eliminate cervical cancer by 2030.

 In more developed countries, populations that do not receive adequate medical care, such as the poor or minorities in the United States or parts of Europe also have less access to cervical screening and appropriate treatment, and are similarly more likely to benefit.
 In 2009, Dr. Diane Harper, a researcher for the HPV vaccines, questioned whether the benefits of the vaccine outweigh its risks in countries where Pap smear screening is common.
 She has also encouraged women to continue pap screening after they are vaccinated and to be aware of potential adverse effects.